 I’m Nina, a mom to three boys, including twins.
-I’ve been happily married to my husband for seven years.
+I’ve been happily married to my husband for nine years.
 I’m a Southern Cali girl, hence the references to beautiful weather and unbelievable traffic (they’re all true).
-I hold a bachelor’s degree in graphic design.
 And I cook almost every night—and actually like it.

 I also wrote books and courses about parenting, twins and helping children learn.
-Scroll to the top and click ‘shop’ to see my latest projects!
+See my store right here.

 Besides parenting, some of the topics I’m passionate about include: